Abyssal zone: Environmental concerns

-As with all of the rest of the natural world climate change has negative effects.
-Due to the zone’s depth, increasing global temperatures do not affect it as quickly or drastically as the rest of the world, but the zone is still afflicted by ocean acidification.
-Along with climate change and ocean acidification, pollutants, such as plastics, are also present in this zone.
-Plastics are especially bad for the abyssal zone due to the fact that these organisms have evolved to eat or try to eat anything that moves or appears to be detritus, resulting in most organisms consuming plastics instead of nutrients.
+Climate change has had negative effects on the abyssal zone.
+Due to the zone's depth, increasing global temperatures do not affect it as quickly or drastically as the rest of the world, but the zone is still afflicted by ocean acidification.
+Pollutants, such as plastics, are also present in this zone.
+Plastics are especially bad for the abyssal zone because these organisms have evolved to eat or try to eat anything that moves or appears to be detritus, resulting in organisms consuming plastics instead of nutrients.
 Both ocean acidification and pollution are decreasing the already small biomass that resides within the abyssal zone.

 Another problem caused by humans is overfishing.
-Even though no fishery can fish for organisms anywhere near the abyssal zone, they are still causing harm.
-The abyssal zone depends on dead organisms from the upper zones sinking to the seafloor, since their ecosystem lacks producers due to lack of sunlight.
+Even though no fishery can fish for organisms anywhere near the abyssal zone, they can still cause harm in deeper waters.
+The abyssal zone depends on dead organisms from the upper zones sinking to the seafloor, since the ecosystem lacks producers due to a lack of sunlight.
 As fish and other animals are removed from the ocean, the frequency and amount of dead material reaching the abyssal zone decreases.

-A future problem for the abyssal zone could be deep sea mining operations.
-The talks and planning for this industry are already underway.
-This could be disastrous for this extremely fragile ecosystem since the ecological dangers from mining for deep sea minerals are many.
-Mining could increase the amount of pollution in not only the abyssal zone, but in the ocean as a whole, and would physically destroy habitats and the seafloor.
-This industry represents a looming threat to the abyssal zone and the rest of the ocean's inhabitants.
+Deep sea mining operations could cause problems for the abyssal zone in the future.
+The talks and planning for this industry are already under way.
+Deep sea mining could be disastrous for this extremely fragile ecosystem since there are many ecological dangers posed by mining for deep sea minerals.
+Mining could increase the amount of pollution not only in the abyssal zone, but in the ocean as a whole, and would physically destroy habitats and the seafloor.

+Sediment plumes generated by mining activities can spread widely, affecting filter feeders and smothering marine life.
+The potential release of toxic chemicals and heavy metals from mining equipment and disturbed seabed materials could lead to chemical pollution, while noise from machinery can disrupt the behavior and communication of marine animals.
+Physical disturbances to the seabed may destroy geological features and their associated ecosystems.
+Furthermore, changes in water quality and the disruption of carbon sequestration processes, where organic carbon is stored in the deep sea, could have broader environmental impacts, including contributing to climate change.
+The slow rate of change in deep-sea environments and the long lifespans and reproductive cycles of abyssal species mean that recovery from such disturbances could take decades or centuries.